Professor Christopher Jackson

 provision of unique therapeutic agent for collaborative project

-- Can activated protein C reverse the aggressive properties of rheumatoid synoviocytes?; Xue M, Jackson C, March L, Tonkin M; Lincoln Centre for Research into Bone & Joint Diseases/Research Support.
+- Can activated protein C reverse the aggressive properties of rheumatoid synoviocytes; Xue M, Jackson C, March L, Tonkin M; The Lincoln Centre/Research Support.

 - DAMPENING THE AGGRESSIVE PROPERTIES OF RHEUMATOID SYNOVIAL FIBROBLASTS TO TREAT RHEUMATOID ARTHRITIS; Jackson C, Xue M; Arthritis Australia/Project Grants.

 - Bruker Daltonics autoflex speed MALDI-TOF/TOF mass spectrometer; Baxter R, Halliday G, Marsh D, Gill A, Clarke S, Smith R, Little C, Jackson C, O'Neill C, Murphy C, Sharland A, Chadban S, Mason R, Assinder S, Verdurand M, Richardson D, Machaalani R, Hambly B, Chan-Ling T, Dos Remedios C, Holsinger D, Lay P; National Health and Medical Research Council (NHMRC)/Equipment Grants.

 - Differential contributions of protease activated receptor (PAR)1 and PAR2 in the aggressive properties of synovial fibroblasts in rheumatoid arthritis; Xue M, Jackson C, March L, Sambrook P, Laurent R; Royal North Shore Hospital/Staff Specialist Trust Fund.